trebeljahr/trebeljahr.com/_pages/quotes-without-author.md

 >"Ignorance is pleased"

->"Playing God is actually the highest expression of human nature"
+>"Playing God is  the highest expression of human nature"

 >"If all you have is a hammer, everything looks like a nail."